-Many patients are nervous when they notice or feel growths or lumps in the Head & Neck region.
+Many patients can become upset, anxious, or nervous when they notice or feel growths or lumps in the Head & Neck region.
 We are proud to offer the expertise of Drs.
 Gregory Bonaiuto, Clinton Kuwada, Carl Moeller and Timothy O’Brien.
-Our highly skilled physicians treat Head & Neck lesions of all kinds including skull base tumors, tongue lesions, vocal cord lesions and polyps and sinus tumors.
+Our highly skilled physicians professionally treat Head & Neck lesions of all kinds including skull base tumors, tongue lesions, vocal cord lesions and polyps, and sinus tumors.

-Skull base tumors originate at the base of the skull.
+These types of tumors usually originate at the base of the skull.
 They tend to grow near the nerves, veins and blood vessels of the head and neck.
 Although the majority of these tumors are found inside the skull, it is possible for them to grow outside of the skull.

-Many tongue lesions are harmless and can occur when you accidentally bite or burn your tongue.
+Many tongue lesions are fairly harmless and can occur when you accidentally bite or burn your tongue.
 They can also be caused by an infection.
-Though most lesions go away on its own, lesions and sores that last longer than two weeks should be examined by a physician.
+Though most lesions go away on their own, lesions and sores that last longer than two weeks should be examined by a physician.

-Symptoms of tongue lesions include bleeding inside the mouth, inflamed taste buds, open wounds on the tongue, sore or painful tongue, swollen lymph nodes or tongue.
+Symptoms of tongue lesions include bleeding inside the mouth, inflamed taste buds, open wounds on the tongue, sore or painful tongue, or swollen tongue or lymph nodes.

-Symptoms of a vocal cord lesion include changes in the voice, constant throat clearing, hoarseness and pain or difficulty talking.
+Symptoms of a vocal cord lesion can include changes in the voice, constant throat clearing, hoarseness and pain, or difficulty talking.

 If you are experiencing symptoms of head & neck cancer and would like to discuss your treatment options one of our experts, please call (860) 493-1950 or visit our patient portal to request an appointment.